The long version of the Self-employment page for sole traders

 To see how FreeAgent has calculated the figures in any of these boxes, filter the Show Transactions report by tax reporting type to see the individual transactions that make up these figures.

-If an expense is 'disallowable', that means it's not allowable for tax relief, i.e. as a sole trader you can't use that expense to reduce the amount of profit that you pay tax on.
-An allowable expense is one that can be used to reduce the amount of profit that's going to be subject to tax.
+If a cost is 'disallowable', that means it's not allowable for tax relief, i.e. as a sole trader you can't use that cost to reduce the amount of profit that you pay tax on.
+An allowable cost is one that can be used to reduce the amount of profit that's going to be subject to tax.

 Box 31 is the sum total of boxes 17-30.

-Boxes 32-45 show the disallowable expenses in the different categories.
-If you need to disallow certain expenses, such as some legal fees, you need to set up a new category for these and tag that category as disallowable.
+Boxes 32-45 show the disallowable costs in the different categories.
+If you need to disallow certain costs, such as some legal fees, you need to set up a new category for these and tag that category as disallowable.
 Some categories such as Business Entertaining and Depreciation, are tagged as disallowable by default.

 Capital allowances